HL7/davinci-deqm/input/pagecontent/indv-reporting.md

 problem or medication list).
 Where such prescriptive guidelines exist, those take precedence over the more general guidance provided here.

 The recipient of the report may not have access to additional EHR data about an individual subject.
 Therefore, it is important that the report includes all the data relevant to computing CQM criteria, as well as the other data defined in a CQM (for example, data for stratification, risk adjustment, etc).
 Data for every data element present in the EHR that is required by the referenced CQM shall be included in the resulting MeasureReport bundle.
-Additional non-clinical data needed for reporting such as organization, location, or submitter is also to be reported.
+Additional non-clinical data needed for reporting such as organization, location, or submitter is also reported.

 At the very least, an individual measure report should include: